Scooby-Doo! and the Reluctant Werewolf: Plot

+Dracula sends his hunchbacked henchmen, the Hunch Bunch (named Brunch and Crunch), on a mission to transform Shaggy into a werewolf and bring him back to his castle for the race.
+The first two nights, the duo is unsuccessful due to Scooby's interference, but on the final night, while Shaggy is at a drive-in movie, the Hunch Bunch successfully transform Shaggy by dropping the sunroof of his car.
+Shaggy, after alternating between transformation thanks to his hiccups, is trapped in werewolf form, and transported to Transylvania.

-Revealing himself, Dracula explains to Shaggy why he was transformed, but Shaggy, having no desire to be a werewolf, refuses to participate in Dracula's plans.
+Revealing himself, Dracula explains to Shaggy why he was transformed, but Shaggy refuses to participate in Dracula's plans.
 After several failed attempts to extort Shaggy, Dracula offers him a bargain; if Shaggy agrees to drive in the race and wins, Dracula will change him back to human and allow him and his friends to leave.
-The deal is made, but Dracula has no intent on allowing Shaggy to succeed.
+The deal is made, but Dracula has no intent on truly giving Shaggy the chance to succeed.

-The gang is then given good lodgings, treated as guests in the castle, and allowed all the food they wish for breakfast.
-Dracula then shows them the trail that Shaggy will have to follow for the race and consents to let them navigate the track in their own race car, with the "Werewolf Wagon" currently undergoing maintenance for Shaggy.
-Dracula attempts to rig the track by sending the Hunch Bunch to implement traps, but despite their efforts, Shaggy completes the course expertly, making the Count worry that he may lose his new werewolf.
-He subsequently alters the racecourse, sabotages the Werewolf Wagon, and has the Hunch Bunch deprive Shaggy of sleep.
+Dracula attempts to rig the racecourse by sending the Hunch Bunch to implement traps, but despite their efforts, Shaggy completes the course expertly.
+In response, Dracula alters the racecourse, sabotages Shaggy's car, the Werewolf Wagon, and has the Hunch Bunch deprive Shaggy of sleep that night.

-The next morning, Googie energizes Shaggy with a kiss, and he repairs the Werewolf Wagon shortly after the race begins.
-All throughout the long and difficult race, everyone conspires against Shaggy and Scooby, but thanks to Googie and Scrappy, who follow along in their own car as their pit crew, Dracula, the Hunch Bunch, and the other racing monsters end up doing more harm to themselves than him.
-After more failed attempts, Dracula loses his patience and unleashes his secret weapon, Genghis Kong, a towering ape-like beast, to stop Shaggy.
-As the other racers near the finish line, Googie and Scrappy return and rescue Shaggy and Scooby, then both pairs work together to make the monster fall onto the other cars, leaving an easy path to victory for Shaggy.
+The next morning, Googie energizes Shaggy with a kiss and repairs his car.
+Throughout the race, Dracula and the monsters attempt to sabotage Shaggy and Scooby, but fail due to interference from Googie and Scrappy.
+Dracula loses his patience and unleashes his secret weapon, an ape-like monster called Genghis Kong to stop Shaggy.
+As the other racers near the finish line, Googie and Scrappy return and rescue Shaggy and Scooby before making Genghis Kong fall onto the other monsters' cars, leaving an easy path to victory for Shaggy.

-Furious to see all of his schemes have failed, Dracula goes back on his deal, stating that there is no way to turn Shaggy back.
-However, after Vanna Pira reveals that the solution is in Dracula's spellbook, the gang steals the book and make an escape.
-Dracula chases after them in his weaponized car and later his own plane.
-The four barely manage to dodge Dracula's powerful gadgets, but find themselves caught in a thunderstorm created by Dracula.
-Just when Dracula believes he has won, the thunderstorm escalates further and lightning strikes Dracula's plane, sending him plummeting into the ocean below, where a shark chases him off.
-Meanwhile, the gang manages to escape when their car ends up landing on a moving airplane.
+Furious to see all of his schemes have failed, Dracula reneges his deal, lying that there is no way to turn Shaggy back.
+After Vanna Pira reveals that the solution is in Dracula's spellbook, the gang grabs the book and make an escape.
+Dracula chases after them and summons a thunderstorm but is hit by lightning and falls into the ocean below, where a shark soon chases him.
+Shaggy and the gang escape when their car lands on an airplane.

 Returning home, Googie uses the book to change Shaggy back to human.
-That night, the gang all sit down to watch another horror film while eating pizza, but unknown to them, Dracula and the Hunch Bunch sneak up to their window to announce that they're back, ending the film.
+That night, as the gang all sit down to watch another horror film while eating pizza, nobody sees as Dracula and the Hunch Bunch sneak up to their window swearing revenge as the film ends.